 Old wood is softer, making it easier for adult bees to bore holes into them.
 It does not eliminate the fact that some species may be hardworking and determined enough to drill holes even on stained wood and painted wooden surfaces.

-Other wooden structures may also lie victim to carpenter bee infestations.
-Fences, wooden planks, and the likes are all prone to be infested with carpenter bees.
+Other wooden structures may also fall victim to carpenter bee infestations.
+Fences, wooden planks, and the like are all prone to be infested with carpenter bees.